BSN to PhD in Nursing

 Program of Study

 For the individual entering with a master’s degree in nursing, the PhD program program of study will include a minimum of 82-83 credit hours, which includes all the core courses for the doctoral program, 12 hours of electives, and 18 hours of dissertation study.
-In addition, the BSN-PhD student must select a clinical, administrative, or nursing education specialty at the master’s level and complete the required credit hours (which vary depending on the specialty).
-The specialty areas are Adult- Gero Acute Care Nurse Practitioner or CNS, Adult-Gero Primary Care,Family Nurse Practitioner, Family Psychiatric Mental Health Nurse Practitioner, Gerontological Nurse Practitioner, Acute Care Pediatric Nurse Practitioner or CNS, Primary Care Pediatric Nurse Practitioner, Nursing Administration, and Nursing Education.
+In addition, the BSN-PhD student must select a Nursing Science, clinical, administrative, or nursing education specialty at the master’s level and complete the required credit hours (which vary depending on the specialty).
+The specialty areas are Adult- Gero Acute Care Nurse Practitioner or CNS, Adult-Gero Primary Care,Family Nurse Practitioner, Family Psychiatric Mental Health Nurse Practitioner, Gerontological Nurse Practitioner, Acute Care Pediatric Nurse Practitioner or CNS, Primary Care Pediatric Nurse Practitioner.
 Those selecting nursing education must also have co-acceptance in another master’s specialty.
 Taking the BSN entry pathway into the PhD program will shorten the student’s program of study for the PhD degree by approximately 20 credit hours.

 Our program is known for its small classes and individualized attention.
 Students from across the state enroll in the program.
 Courses are offered in blended format using face-to-face and Blackboard delivery.
 Both the MNSc–PhD and BSN–PhD programs consist of required course work, electives, doctoral comprehensive examinations, and a dissertation.